- Center for Community Service and Justice

 - Career Fair

-Of course, CCSJ is far from Loyola's only service avenue and connection to the greater community.
-The Loyola Clinical Centers represents a significant portion of the University's public service endeavors, and last year provided more than 8,500 hours of clinical services in speech-language pathology, psychology, pastoral counseling, and education to nearly 800 clients—many of whom received these services at a reduced rate.
+Loyola has additional service avenues and connections to the greater community.
+The Loyola Clinical Centers, for example, have provided more than 8,500 hours of clinical services in speech-language pathology, psychology, pastoral counseling, and education to nearly 800 clients—many of whom have received these services at a reduced rate.